VILLAGE OF ELKHART LAKE POLICE BOAT PATROL

 The Village of Elkhart Lake Police Department has an active water patrol.
-In addition to patrolling Elkhart Lake, the police department contracts with the Town of Rhine to patrol both Crystal Lake, and Little Elkhart Lake.
-The department utilizes three boats, which are kept on each of the lakes.
+In addition to patrolling Elkhart Lake, the Police Department contracts with the Town of Rhine to patrol both Crystal Lake, and Little Elkhart Lake.
+The department utilizes three boats, one of which is kept on each of the lakes.

-Elkhart Lake - At 118 feet deep and 286 acres, this lake is called home by a wide variety of fish species.
+At 118 feet deep and 286 acres, this lake is called home by a wide variety of fish species.
 Musky, walleye, northern pike, largemouth and smallmouth bass, yellow perch, bluegill, and occasional crappie all inhabit the lake.
-The lake is open to the public with a public boat landing located on CTH P just south of CTH JP.
-There is also a public beach called Fireman's Park, typically open Memorial Day through Labor Day.
-There are shelters and volley ball courts available for family functions.
-For additional information regarding the public beach call (920) 876-3788.
+The lake is open to the public with a public boat landing located on County Highway P just south of County Highway JP.
+There is also a public beach called Fireman’s Park, typically open Memorial Day through Labor Day.
+There are shelters and volleyball courts available for family functions.
+For additional information regarding the public beach call 920-876-3788.

-Crystal Lake - At a maximum depth of 61 feet, the 152 acres of clear water on Crystal Lake provide good habitat for largemouth bass, crappie, bluegill, and yellow perch.
+At a maximum depth of 61 feet, the 152 acres of clear water on Crystal Lake provide good habitat for largemouth bass, crappie, bluegill, and yellow perch.
 Northern pike and walleye are also present.
-There is a public boat landing located on CTH C just east of the Crystal Lake Golf Course.
+There is a public boat landing located on County Highway C just east of the Crystal Lake Golf Course.

-Little Elkhart Lake - This small but scenic lake, at only 54 acres and about 21 feet deep, holds primarily largemouth bass, bluegill and yellow perch.
-There is a 14-inch size limit on large mouth bass.
-A public boat landing is located on Schwaller Drive, just north of STH 67
+This small but scenic lake, at only 54 acres and about 21 feet deep, holds primarily largemouth bass, bluegill and yellow perch.
+There is a 14-inch size limit on largemouth bass.
+A public boat landing is located on Schwaller Drive, just north of State Highway 67.

 A speed of Slow-No-Wake is in effect all year long from 7:30 p.m. to 10:00 a.m.